 My education and experience as a counselor

 I have a B.A.
 Honors degree in Psychology, and a Master of Social Work.
+I'm a registered social worker in Ontario, Canada, where I live.
 I worked in various psychology and research-related office jobs for a few years in between getting the two degrees.
 My MSW focused on counseling (as opposed to community organization and development).
-Through various internships and volunteer positions I've gained a couple hundred hours of direct clinical experience as a therapist.
+Through various past internships and volunteer positions I've gained a couple hundred hours of direct clinical experience as a therapist.
 That means I'm still fairly new to it in the grand scheme of things, though hardly completely green.
-I've been drawn to helping people with their personal problems since high school, and I think starting this site and seeking training to become a counselor are two manifestations of that core interest.
+I've been drawn to helping people with their personal problems since high school, and I think starting this site and seeking training to become a counselor are two outgrowths of that core interest.

-Part of me hesitates to bring all this up though, since I don't want to give anyone the wrong impression about where the advice on this site comes from.
-I'm mentioning my background to give you an idea of what kind of person I am, not because I want you to think, "Oh, he's got some letters after his name.
+My education and work experience has certainly made this site better.
+It's fleshed out my knowledge of the topic and helped my research skills.
+At the same time, I don't want anyone to think, "Oh, he's got some letters after his name.
 Everything he writes is automatically more correct and authoritative."
-I believe my advice should be evaluated on its own merits, and not be given special consideration because of outside factors.
-Most of it I put online before I got my MSW, and would have thought it up even if I never got a graduate degree.
-As I said, the site's articles come from my personal experience and observations, or from research I've done on the topic.
-I'm not regurgitating any secret knowledge about social skills I learned in school.
+I think any advice should be evaluated on its own merits.
+A lot of what I've written I would have observed or learned even if I never got my degrees.
+I'm also not sharing any secret knowledge about social skills I learned in university.
 We never really covered that topic.
-I didn't arrive at many insights about communication skills while doing therapy.
+I didn't arrive at many insights about communication skills while doing therapy either.
 For all but a few clients, I was working with them on issues other than their social lives.

 Where I get the ideas for this site